 Keep Items Separated: If you are storing the veggies in cabinets or the pantry, be sure to separate the fruits from the vegetables.
 Apples, bananas, and other fruits produce ethylene gas that lets the vegetable ripen faster.
 Furthermore, store onions, potatoes, cauliflowers, cucumber separated from other vegetables.
 Some things should be kept on the countertop, while others are best kept in the refrigerator for longer shelf life.

 Dehydrate Fruits: Removing moisture from fruits and vegetables is another way to preserve fruits and vegetables.
-You may purchase a food dehydrator and dehydrate the fruits for future use.
+You may buy food dehydrator and dehydrate the fruits for future use.
 Dehydrated fruits help make meal prep easier.

 Remove The Tops: Fruits like carrots, beets, radish, and turnips extract moisture from the root.
 Therefore, if you plan to store them inside the fridge, be sure to cut the tops with a knife to retain the freshness of the veggies.
 You can use the veggie tops and leaves to make healthy drinks or add them to soups without wasting them.

 Change Fruit Variant: If increasing shelf life is your prime concern, you may modify your purchase routine.
 For example, different berries contain the same nutritional value but have different tastes.
 You may purchase fruits and veggies that last longer to avoid wastage.